-I wanted to touch base about pruning trees at this time of year, because as soon as the holidays are over, many of you do exactly that.
-And if you have run across any of the “guides” on pruning trees written by the extension programs of state universities, you may have had your head spin around.
-Here are all the simple guidelines on how, and when to prune your trees.
+Lets touch base about how to prune trees, because it is one of those gardening chores that must be done at a certain time of year.
+If you have run across any of the “guides” on pruning trees written by the extension programs of state universities, you may have had your head spin around.
+Here are all the simple guidelines on how, and when to prune trees.

 When to Prune Trees

-For all of you who pull out the clippers and loppers right after Christmas, don’t!
+For all of you who pull out the clippers and loppers right after Christmas, you might want to think again.
+While many experts recommend this, we think there is good reason to wait.
+Part of the reason to prune trees is to remove any dead or dying tissue that didn’t survive winter temperatures.
 Most trees will come out healthier on the other end if you wait until after the coldest part of winter has passed, but before vigorous growth starts in early spring.
 For most people that’s February to March.
 That having been said, it’s ok to do minor pruning to weed out dead branches, etc… at any time of year.
 Note: it is okay to still prune fruit trees if they have started to flower.
 In fact, fruit trees tend to get some winter kill of branches, and waiting for the first flowers will help you determine which branches are dead and need to be removed.

 Short answer?
 Don’t.
 Large trees need an arborist or tree trimming service for both safety and health of the tree.
 Fortunately, large trees rarely need to be pruned yearly!